TheresaLui/SelfHelpContent_v2/articles/problemscopingques.recoveryservices/problemscopingques-iaasvm-howtogeneralques.md

 	      "visibility": "null",
               "order": 1,
               "controlType": "dropdown",
-              "displayLabel": "Select the type of operation that you have question about:", "watermarkText": "Select",
+              "displayLabel": "Choose the topic that you have question about:", "watermarkText": "Select",
 	      "dropdownOptions":[{
 							"value": "Backup",